hollywilkalis/wic-photo-library/README.md

 ## Support and contact details

 This project is a work in process.
 For more information, contact Holly Wilkalis at holly.wilkalis@gmail.com.
+For a repository of my planning documents, please see https://github.com/hollywilkalis/capstone-planning.

 ### License